General spherically symmetric solution of Cotton gravity: Abstract

 \section{Abstract}

-In this paper we present the general spherically symmetric solution to the vacuum equations of Cotton gravity.
-The obtained metric solution reveals the presence of singularities at the photosphere of a spherical source, which obstruct the formation of Schwarzschild-like black holes.
-The solution is characterized by two integration constants that can be associated with the Hubble horizon and utilized to model the dark matter and dark energy.
-We examine the diverse features of the solution, including the introduction of long-range modifications to Newton's force through the incorporation of the velocity-squared repulsive term.
+In this paper we present the general spherically symmetric static solution to the vacuum equations of Cotton gravity.
+The obtained metric solution reveals the presence of singularities at the photosphere of a spherical source, which probably obstruct the formation of the stellar Schwarzschild-radius black holes.
+The solution is characterized by two integration constants, whose values can be restricted by association with the Hubble horizon.
+We examine the diverse features of the solution, including the long-range modifications to Newton's force through the incorporation of the velocity-squared repulsive term to model the dark energy.

 5mm

 PACS numbers: 04.50.Kd (Modified theories of gravity); 04.20.Jb (Exact solutions); 95.35.+d (Dark matter); 98.80.Jr (Dark energy)

 2mm